H (Ayumi Hamasaki EP): Background

 On New Year's Day 2002, Hamasaki released her fourth studio album I Am... from Avex Trax.
-The album saw a new direction for Hamasaki, whose first three studio albums was dominated by a pop rock sound, and lyrics based on loneliness, confusion, sadness, relationships and individualism.
+The album saw a new direction for Hamasaki, whose first three studio albums were dominated by a pop rock sound, and lyrics based on loneliness, confusion, sadness, relationships and individualism.
 The result was not well-received from critics, who felt the effort was "unassuming", particularly on her debut release A Song for ×× (1999).
 After being affected emotionally by the September 11 attacks, Hamasaki quickly changed the album's planned musical direction, and updated the album cover to support world peace.
 This effort was Hamasaki's first album to focus on lighter themes, such as faith, humanity and serenity.
 I Am... became a success and sold over 2.3 million copies in Japan, and was certified triple million by the RIAJ.

-Hamasaki begun work on Rainbow the same year, and intended to focus on the same themes again.
+Hamasaki began work on Rainbow the same year, and intended to focus on the same themes again.
 While promoting I Am..., Hamasaki performed for the first time outside Japan at the 2002 MTV Asia Music Awards in Singapore.
-Her performance has been seem as an influencing factor for Japanese musical acts to begin performing overseas.
+Her performance has been seen as an influencing factor for Japanese musical acts to begin performing overseas.
 At the ceremony, Hamasaki felt that by only writing Japanese lyrics, she was not able to bring her "message" to other countries and decided to write in English.
 Rainbow contained three songs with English lyrics; "Real Me", "Heartplace" and "Over".
 Despite this, none of the three songs on H feature English lyrics.

 Three months before the release of H, Hamasaki released her first single from Rainbow, "Free & Easy", on April 24, 2002.
 The song received positive reviews from critics and was a commercial success, peaking at number one on the Oricon Charts and selling over 400,000 copies.